Skip to content

 }

-Developers or SREs may use an other command to go over all facts, dimensions or views folders, to create all the pipeline_definitions.json:
+Developers or SREs may use others command to go over all facts, dimensions or views folders, to create all the pipeline_definition.json from each of the dml of those tables:

 Note that going while walking up a second pipeline from a new sink, may modify the pipeline_definitions.json of an existing parent table, to update the list of children with the new sink.
 Same for new intermediate table.
 The parents and children lists are in fact Sets so there is no duplicate entry if a table is used by multiple pipelines.